RobertCristian/world-chatter/README.md

 `npm install`

-Make sure to add your Pusher API key and update other necessary info like DB .env and run:
+Make sure to add your Pusher API key in `.env` and `resources/js/bootstrap.js`.Also update other necessary info like DB info and run:

 `npm run dev`